Internal Links

 Throughout all my astronomical endeavours I was encouraged

-My Dad is quite a character.
-He was in the RAF aerobatics team in the
+by both my parents, especially my late mother.
+My father was in the RAF aerobatics team in the

-in the early 1960s, saving the lives of all those on board.
+in the early 1960s, saving the lives of himself and the crew.
 He was awarded

 the Air Force Cross for that in 1965.
 He was an RAF 'Nuclear Deterrent' pilot flying Victors